samboy/MaraDNS/README.md

 coLunacyDNS, likewise, uses Windows filetime for timestamps with its Win32 binary.

-On *NIX systems with a 32-bit `time_t`, some features with depend on OS-level time and date libraries are disabled.
+On *NIX systems with a 32-bit `time_t`, some features which depend on OS-level time and date libraries are disabled.
 MaraDNS has support for showing a human readable timestamp with the `timestamp_type` parameter;
 this parameter is disabled on systems with a 32-bit `time_t` since the